peterjlambert/petelambert.com/src/site/journal/2019-06-28-weeknotes.md

 Fortunately, it went well.
 I mean, it was rough - we were doing vocal harmonies that we’d never practiced and songs that I barely knew how to play, but it was fun and that’s what counts.

 I stayed on stage afterwards to do a few myself - all covers, because who’s got time to write these days.
 I opened with a song that I’ve been playing in my bedroom for 25 years but I’ve never been able to muster the courage to perform in public.
-It was “Round Here” by Counting Crows, but after 25 years of noodling, it sounds nothing like the original.
+It was "Round Here" by Counting Crows, but after 25 years of noodling, it sounds nothing like the original.
 It’s a challenging vocal and a long song (about six minutes).
 It’s also quite emotional for me to play.
 I shouldn’t have started with it, in retrospect.
 I was absolutely shaking afterwards from the adrenaline.

 It’s difficult to tell what the reception is like on these gigs.
 Everybody is so nice and supportive that you can’t tell if they’ve genuinely enjoyed the show.
 I hope they did.
 I enjoyed playing it.